MicrosoftDocs/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

     > [!NOTE]
     > Use the `--current-vm-sizes` parameter to specify the size of the existing node pool that you want to update.
 You can update `--vm-sizes` and/or `--node-count`.
 When using other tools or REST APIs, you need to pass in a full `agentPoolProfiles.virtualMachinesProfile.scale` field when updating the node pool scale profile.

     The following example updates a manual scale profile to the *myvmpool1* node pool in the *myAKSCluster* cluster.
-The commmand updates the numder of nodes to five and changes the VM SKU from *Standard_D4s_v3* to *Standard_D8s_v3*:
+The commmand updates the number of nodes to five and changes the VM SKU from *Standard_D4s_v3* to *Standard_D8s_v3*:

     ```azurecli-interactive
     az aks nodepool manual-scale update \